Tasted in Chassagne with Vincent, the 02 October 2018.

 A similar nose to the last, faintly reductively mineral.
 Hmm, depth again, not a massive leap from the Bourgogne this year – similar concentration, melting flavour.
 Long, lots of fine, chiselled flavour padded with richness.
 Excellent.

 The nose is different – this has not completed fermentation yet.
 More mineral more open volume fine clarity and a super mouth-watering flavour.
 This should be excellent but in the line-up of today it’s certainly different today…

 From just under Tessons, older vines than the domaine’s Corbin.

-From the highest plot of vines within Morgeot, planted in 1954.
+Under La Romanée, from the highest plot of vines within Morgeot, planted in 1954.
 Vincent recovered these vines in 2000 and labelled with the lieu-dit Tête de Clos instead of Morgeot – the first to do so – others said ‘where’s that?’
 Now it’s much better known.
-This has also not quite finished the fermentation.

 Vincent has very good neighbours; his vines sit between those of Lafon and Roulot.